gekkoin/gekkoin-tokens/README.md

 Fiat tokens on [GEKKOIN](https://gekkoin.com) ecosystem. <br />
-Currently there is only one Gekkoin token in the ecosystem - Gekkoin EUR Token (EURG). <br />
+Currently there is only one Gekkoin token in the ecosystem - Gekkoin Europe Token (EURG). <br />
 Token for USD (USDG) is coming soon.

 # Contracts